catharsis/spotifile/README.md

 [FUSE](http://fuse.sourceforge.net/) file system for [Spotify](https://www.spotify.com)

-The goal of this project is to be able to provide a synthethic file system as an interface towards [Spotify](https://www.spotify.com).
+The aim of this project is to provide a synthethic file system as an interface towards [Spotify](https://www.spotify.com).
 That includes, for example, being able to check the state of your session by doing: